Nimo

 Important points to keep in mind

-Cloning produces genetically identical individuals by mitosis or in vitro methods.
+Cloning creates genetically identical individuals through mitosis or in vitro methods.

-Meristem tissue supplies undifferentiated stem cells used for rapid plant regeneration.
+Meristem tissue supplies undifferentiated stem cells for rapid plant regeneration.

-Tissue culture grows many clones under sterile conditions using nutrient media.
+Tissue culture cultivates many clones in sterile conditions using nutrient media.

-Cloning increases short-term population size but reduces genetic diversity, increasing vulnerability to disease.
+Cloning increases short-term population size but reduces genetic diversity and heightens disease vulnerability.

-Successful cloning requires sterile technique, correct hormones and technical expertise; costs and species-specific limits apply.
+Successful cloning requires sterile techniques, precise hormones, and technical expertise; costs and species-specific limitations exist.

 Built with v0